Help Center

 Orbit, an emulator by koteykaby on GitHub, allows to launch supported multiplayers with custom login credentials.
 For more information, check out its repository: Orbit on GitHub

 Animus Launcher is an advanced mini launcher for Assassin's Creed Multiplayer titles, made by iassassintv.
-It currently supports Brotherhood and Revelations.
+It currently supports Brotherhood, Revelations and III.

 Unlike Claudia, it does not inject into the game executables and is used to:

-- Connect to the Animus Network VPN (SoftEther) using Windows built-in VPN: SSTP on Windows 8 and later, or L2TP on Windows 7
+• Connect to the Animus Network VPN (SoftEther) using Windows built-in VPN: SSTP on Windows 8 and later, or L2TP on Windows 7.
+For Linux it uses the network-manager-sstp plugin

-- Point Ubisoft services at community endpoints by updating the system
+• Point Ubisoft services at community endpoints by updating the system hosts file

 Assassin's Creed Multiplayer titles rely on peer-to-peer connections, and the implementation of STUN, TURN, and relay servers by Ubisoft has not yet been fully understood.
 Additionally, peer-to-peer connectivity is heavily affected by NAT types, which can introduce further complications.
 Using a VPN helps bypass these limitations, providing a more stable and reliable way to play.